-Western Refning’s changing business needs prompted an evaluation of asset management system options.
+Western Refining’s changing business needs prompted an evaluation of asset management system options.
 They assembled a cross-functional team that determined what they needed to change in their existing system and conducted a search for alternatives.
-The team narrowed its search to two suppliers and chose Avantis enterprise asset management software from AVEVA.
+The team narrowed its search to two suppliers and chose AVEVA Enterprise Asset Management software.

-The employees now have help from Avantis.PRO software in managing the purchase of materials and services.
+The employees now have help from AVEVA software in managing the purchase of materials and services.
 This includes items for minor maintenance and repairs, as well as items that are specially requisitioned for projects and office needs.
-The Avantis.PRO software also helps track materials, maintenance employees, contract labor, and other resources.
+The AVEVA EAM software also helps track materials, maintenance employees, contract labor, and other resources.

-Specifically, Western Refining has now implemented the following Avantis modules from the Avantis.PRO suite:
+Specifically, Western Refining has now implemented the following AVEVA modules from the EAM suite: